guaix-ucm/numina/README.rst

 |zenodo| |docs| |pypi|

-This is Numina, the data reduction package used by the following Gran Telescopio Canarias instruments: EMIR, FRIDA, MEGARA and MIRADAS.
+This is Numina, the data reduction package used by the following Gran Telescopio Canarias instruments: EMIR, MEGARA and FRIDA.

 You can install numina using
 the `released code in PyPI <https://pypi.org/project/numina/>`_ or